 The Place for Children with Autism first opened its doors with a single therapy center in January of 2017, and has quickly grown to become a leading provider of ABA services in the state of Illinois.
-As an accredited Behavioral Health Center of Excellence company, The Place for Children with Autism operates nine (9) therapy centers in the Chicagoland area and one (1) in Urbana, Illinois.
-Three (3) new centers are slated to open in the first half of 2021, with additional new centers planned to meet the growing need for best-in-class autism therapy services in our community.
+As an accredited Behavioral Health Center of Excellence company, The Place for Children with Autism operates fifteen (15) therapy centers in the Chicagoland area and throughout Illinois to meet the growing need for best-in-class autism therapy services in our communities.

 Our Core Values

 The Place empowers our families, creates a sense of belonging and fosters independence to enrich the lives of children with autism across all communities.

 Building confidence through personalized training to continue supporting their child when they’re at home.

 Fostering relationships between families and clinicians, providers, and support staff.